 With the pump inoperative, install a vacuum gauge in the system, using pipe dope on the threads.
 Block the suction line and start the pump.
-At operating speed the pump should pull a vacuum of 20 inches (508,0 mm) or more of mercury.
+At operating speed the pump should pull a vacuum of 20 inches (508,0 mm) or more of mercury for water or 15 to 17 inches (381 to 432 mm) or more of mercury when pumping petroleum.
 If it does not, check for air leaks in the seal, gasket, or discharge valve.